Bret-B/world_exporter/README.md

 ![Basement render](../assets/images/bath-basement.png?raw=true)

-These renders were created by Familycreature4 using both this tool and Blender.
+These renders were created by Shane-SDK using both this tool and Blender.

 A python script for fixing texture issues after importing into Blender can be found in the scripts folder.